firehydrant/terraform-provider-firehydrant-v2/scripts/Readme.md

 - Identifies viable Terraform resources (must have at least CREATE and READ operations)
 - Adds `x-speakeasy-entity` annotations to entity schemas
 - Maps CRUD operations using `x-speakeasy-entity-operation`
+- Detects properties normalized during the normalize phase
+- Marks response-only fields with `x-speakeasy-param-readonly` instead of ignoring
-- Handles property inconsistencies:
+- Handles nested readonly properties within manageable fields
-  - Required fields: Uses `x-speakeasy-param-optional` to preserve functionality
-  - Optional fields: Uses `x-speakeasy-ignore` for incompatible properties
+- Only uses `x-speakeasy-ignore` for truly incompatible properties
 - Applies manual mappings for edge cases

 See speakeasy extensions: https://www.speakeasy.com/docs/speakeasy-reference/extensions
 ## Key Concepts

-### Required Field Handling

-Our approach ensures that required fields are never ignored in Terraform:

 1. **During Normalization**:
+   - Deep structure alignment ensures compatibility
    - Required fields missing from entity schemas are automatically added
-   - Structural differences are reconciled (e.g., copying nested properties)
    - Added fields are marked as `nullable: true` since they might not be returned by the API

 2. **During Overlay Generation**:
    - Required fields are never marked with `x-speakeasy-ignore`
    - If issues persist, we use `x-speakeasy-param-optional` instead
-   - Write-only fields can be marked with `x-speakeasy-param-readonly`
+   - Computed fields use `x-speakeasy-param-readonly`

 ### Entity Identification